Skip to main content

 How are related roles like beautician, beauty therapist, and nail technician rated?

-Yes, any treated condition needs to be disclosed, even if it is intermittent.
-Repetitive strain injuries, carpal tunnel syndrome, tendinitis, rotator cuff issues, and chronic shoulder pain are extremely common in hairdressing.
-Old, healed, single-incident issues with no ongoing symptoms are generally underwritten without loading.
-Recurrent or unresolved issues are more carefully assessed and may attract an income protection exclusion limited to the affected joint, or a temporary loading.
+Yes.
+Any condition you have had treated should be disclosed, even if it comes and goes.
+Repetitive strain, carpal tunnel, tendinitis, and chronic shoulder pain are extremely common in hairdressing.
+An old, healed, one-off issue with no ongoing symptoms is generally covered without an added premium.
+A recurring or unresolved problem is looked at more carefully and may attract an exclusion limited to the affected joint, or a temporary loading on the price.
+Insurers differ, so comparing helps.

-I have developed contact dermatitis from hair dyes and bleach, can I still get cover?
+I have developed contact dermatitis from dyes and bleach.
+Can I still get cover?

-Yes, but it will be assessed on a case-by-case basis.
-Contact dermatitis and chemical sensitivities are well-recognised occupational conditions in hairdressing.
-Underwriters will want to know the diagnosis history, severity, whether it is currently controlled, time since last flare-up, and whether it has affected your ability to work.
-Mild, well-controlled dermatitis is often underwritten with no exclusion.
-Severe, recurrent, or work-limiting dermatitis can attract a skin-condition exclusion on income protection, or in some cases a hand-and-wrist exclusion.
+Yes, though it is assessed case by case.
+Dermatitis and chemical sensitivities are well-recognised occupational conditions in hairdressing.
+An insurer will want to know the diagnosis history, how severe it is, whether it is currently under control, how long since the last flare-up, and whether it affects your work.
+Mild, well-controlled dermatitis is often covered with no exclusion, while severe, recurring, or work-limiting dermatitis may bring a skin-related exclusion on income protection.

 It depends on how much time you spend on the salon floor versus on management, retail, and bookings.
-Panel insurers generally place 'Hair or Beauty Salon Manager' and 'Hair or Beauty Salon Assistant' in the same light-manual category as a hairdresser when there is significant hands-on client work.
-If you spend most of your time on staff supervision, bookings, retail, and supplier management, you may land in a slightly lighter category at some insurers.
-Salon owners typically need higher cover amounts to address business loans, fit-out finance, lease commitments, and staff wage obligations.
+Insurers generally place hands-on owners and managers in the same light category as a hairdresser.
+If you spend most of your time supervising staff, handling bookings, retail, and suppliers, you may land in a slightly lighter category at some insurers.
+Owners also tend to need higher cover amounts to deal with business loans, fit-out finance, lease commitments, and staff wages.

-Insurers care more about your actual duties and qualification level than your employment structure for occupation rating purposes.
-A qualified hairdresser renting a chair, running a mobile home-visit service, or operating as a sole-trader contractor is generally placed in the same light-manual category as a salaried salon employee.
-The contract type matters more for how income protection is sized, a self-employed hairdresser with variable monthly earnings is treated differently to an employee on a fixed wage.
+For the occupation rating, insurers care more about your actual duties and qualification than your employment structure.
+A qualified hairdresser renting a chair, running a mobile service, or working as a sole-trader contractor is generally placed in the same light category as a salaried salon employee.
+Your contract type matters more for how income protection is sized, since a self-employed hairdresser with variable monthly earnings is assessed differently to an employee on a fixed wage.

 General Advice Warning: The information on this page is general in nature and does not take into account your personal objectives, financial situation, or needs.
 Before making any decisions, consider whether the information is appropriate for your circumstances and read the relevant Product Disclosure Statement (PDS).